Malpur, Aravalli

 Malpur is a census town in Aravalli district in the Indian state of Gujarat.

 History

 Malpur State was an Indian princely state founded about the middle of the fifteenth century.

-Rawal Virajmal, son of Rao Kiratsinghji of Idar State, was succeeded on 12 April 1882 by his son Rawal Dipsinhji Sheosinhji, born in 1863.
+According to local belief, the village of Malpur is said to have been named after Mala Khant, who was an early local ruler of the area.Rawal Virajmal, son of Rao Kiratsinghji of Idar State, was succeeded on 12 April 1882 by his son Rawal Dipsinhji Sheosinhji, born in 1863.

 The last ruler was Rawal Shri Gambhirsinhji Himatsinhji, born 27 October 1914 and who acceded to the throne on 23 June 1923.
 He was educated at Scott College, Sadra and Mayo College, Ajmer and nominally ruled until 1947 when Malpur State was merged with Baroda State under the Attachment Scheme in December 1943.
 Finally Baroda State acceded to the Indian Union on 1 May 1949.